Back up Hyper-V virtual machines with Azure Backup Server

 If the virtual machine doesn't comply with online backup requirements, MABS automatically uses the Hyper-V APIs to pause the virtual machine before they capture data files.

 After the initial baseline copy of the virtual machine synchronizes with the MABS server, all changes that are made to the virtual machine resources are captured in a new recovery point.
 The recovery point represents the consistent state of the virtual machine at a specific time.
 Recovery point captures can occur at least one time a day.
-When a new recovery point is created, MABS uses block-level replication in conjunction with the Hyper-V VSS writer to determine which blocks have been altered on the server that is running Hyper-V after the last recovery point was created.
+When a new recovery point is created, MABS uses block-level replication in conjunction with the Hyper-V VSS writer to determine which blocks have been altered on the server that's running Hyper-V after the last recovery point was created.
 These data blocks are then transferred to the MABS server and are applied to the replica of the protected data.

 Starting in Windows Server 2016, Hyper-V virtual hard disks have built-in change tracking known as resilient change tracking (RCT).
 MABS uses RCT (the native change tracking in Hyper-V), which decreases the need for time-consuming consistency checks in scenarios such as VM crashes.
 RCT provides better resiliency than the change tracking provided by VSS snapshot-based backups.
 MABS V3 optimizes network and storage consumption further by transferring only the changed data during any consistency checks.